beatrizgouveia03/Grafos/Projetos/Graph_Simulator/README.md

    cmake --build build
    ```

-6. After successful compilation, you will find the executable files for each sorting algorithm in the build directory.
-Execute the desired program to see the algorithms in action with the selected scenarios.
+6. After successful compilation, you will find the executable file in the build directory, by the name 'Simulation'.
+Execute the program to see the algorithms in action with the selected entry.

 ## Contributing